soumyadip1995/MathforAI/README.md

 * [MathOverflow](http://mathoverflow.net/) - for professional mathematicians

-### For Further Reading(Not recommended specefically for Machine learning) but go ahead if you are interested..😊
+### For Further Reading(Not recommended specifically for Machine learning) but go ahead if you are interested..😊

 ## Mathematics for Computer Science